demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 2. Create a ServiceNow incident that will be used for mapping the custom fields in Cortex XSOAR.
 3. Record the values of these fields to use later.
 4. In Cortex XSOAR, fetch this specific incident.
-You can use the Query in the integration settings (in JQL).
+You can use the Query in the integration settings.
 5. After the incident is fetched, in Cortex XSOAR go to **Settings** > **Object Setup** > **Classification and Mapping** and choose **ServiceNow - Incoming Mapper**.
 6. Click **Duplicate**.